Charles Foussard: "This aesthetic has imposed itself on me"

 How do you choose your medium?

-After many paintings in wastelands, I have been working in downtown Bordeaux for a while now.
-I spot my walls in advance, by cycling the streets with my bike.
+After many paintings in wastelands, I have been working in downtown Bordeaux recently.
+I spot my walls in advance, by riding the streets with my bike.
 I pay a strong attention to public spaces before painting them.
 When I choose a wall, I always take a picture of it from a viewpoint that allows me to determine the future rendering and the perspectives of my street work.
 When I want to paint a bunker on the Landes coast or Cap Ferret, I always calculate the tide times, I have acquired some serious weather skills!
-I want to be sure that I could see a wave breaking on their walls, to capture the reflection of the work on the water.
+I want to be sure to see a wave breaking on their walls, to capture the reflection of the work on the water.
 When you paint outside, it's totally ephemeral and what remains today are the pictures.

 Today, your work is balanced between the street and the studio.
 How do you live this permanent back and forth between the two?